Definition of

 The toughness of a material depends directly on how it is constituted, on its molecular structure .
 Any object can be subjected to three types of stress: traction , compression and bending .
 Let's see below the behavior of a tenacious material under traction: if two forces are applied in opposite directions on an object (pulling on each of its ends, trying to break it in two), its material will allow it to stretch for a while, before finally breaking in half.

 The concept of toughness is often mixed with that of mechanical resistance .
-To understand the differences, let's look at the definition of the latter and some of its characteristics : taking into account a given material, it is its resistance to compression, cutting and bending; refers to its ability to withstand applied stresses and forces without suffering permanent deformations, deterioration or breakage.
+To understand the differences, it is important to review the definition of the latter and some of its characteristics : taking into account a given material, it is its resistance to compression, cutting and bending.
+It refers, therefore, to its ability to withstand applied stresses and forces without suffering permanent deformations, deterioration or breakage.
 Therefore, mechanical resistance does not contemplate irreparable damage to an object, while the study of toughness focuses on that particular point.

 Symbolic use of the concept